What to really expect when visiting Christ the Redeemer

 And this is what I got:

-I had been warned when buying my ticket that day that ‘visibility is quite poor’ – and there was even a little TV screen where you could check the view in live time – but Apple weather said that it would clear up by 3pm, so I bought a ticket for then.
+I’d been warned when buying my ticket that day that ‘visibility was quite poor’ – and there was even a little TV screen where you could check the view in live time – but Apple weather said that it would clear up by 3pm, so I bought a ticket for then.
+Because hey, when is Apple ever wrong?!

-Entry tickets plus transport there and back from Copacabana cost the equivalent of about £10 which doesn’t exactly break the bank of even the most budget travellers, and so we just went back the next day when the weather (and more importantly visibility) was a little better…
+Entry tickets plus transport there and back from Copacabana cost the equivalent of about £10, which wouldn’t exactly break the bank of even the most budget of travellers, and so we just went back the next day when the weather (and more importantly visibility) was a little better…

 Second time lucky!